odoo/documentation/accounting/bank/setup/foreign_currency.rst

 invoice, depending if the currency rate increased or decreased between the invoice and the payment date.

-Note that you can pay a foreign bill with another currency.
+Note that you can pay a foreign invoice with another currency.
 In such a case, Twenty20 will automatically convert between the two currencies.

 Customers Statements